 Two common types of education savings accounts are Coverdell Education Savings Accounts and 529 college savings plans.
-Money in a Coverdell can be used for qualifying primary, secondary, and accredited post-secondary education expenses until the child turns 30.
-Money in a 529 can be used for qualifying accredited post-secondary education expenses only, but there’s no age limitation.
+Money in a 529 can be used for qualifying accredited post-secondary education expenses with no age limitation.

 - The account can be re-designated to another family member without tax consequences, including to:

 - Other children in the family, including stepchildren

 - The account can be closed any time, with the balance distributed for non-educational expenses.
 The earnings will be taxed as income at the time of distribution and a mandatory 10 percent federal tax penalty will be imposed.
 The penalty is waived in the event of the death or disability of the beneficiary, or if the beneficiary receives a scholarship.